agazad/Rocket.Chat.Dark/README.md

-A dark Discord-inspired theme for Rocket.Chat
+A dark Discord-inspired theme for Rocket.Chat.

+This version works with Rocket.Chat version 3 and up.
+It uses the main project with unmerged PRs + custom fixes.

 ## Install